 What is a Dollar Worth?

-Conversion of Anything: Convert length, time, distance, weights and measures, and more.
+MegaConverter2: Convert Anything: Length, time, distance, weights & measures, and more.

 OANDA Currency Converter: Easily convert between any of 164 currencies.

 Calendar Zone: Links to hundreds of calendars, including celestial, event, cultural, daily, and interactive.

 Virtual Perpetual Calendars: Includes calendars for every year in the 20th and 21st centuries, as well as holiday dates, leap year information, and more.

 TimeandDate.com: Offers a variety of calendars and clocks for reference or personal use.

 World Time Server: See current time and deviation from GMT for all countries and many large cities.